-Your locomotive and Superliner cars may occasionally burn out their headlights and/or interior lights.
+Your locomotive and ffreight cars may occasionally burn out their headlights and/or interior lights.
 Should this occur, you will need to remove the body from the chassis in order to replace the burned out bulb.

-Figure XX: Removing the locomotive headlight bulb.
+Figure 17: Removing the locomotive headlight bulb.

-To remove the Genesis cab from its chassis, follow the body removal instructions on the previous pages.
-Once the body has been removed, push the headlight bulb downward and rotate it counter-clockwise as seen in Figure to remove the burned out bulb.
+To remove the diesel "Work Train" cab from its chassis, follow the body removal instructions on the previous pages.
+Once the body has been removed, push the headlight bulb downward and rotate it counterclockwise as seen in Figure to remove the burned out bulb.

-Passenger Car Lamp Replacement
+Caboose Car Lamp Replacement

-To remove a Superliner car body from its chassis, turn the car over and locate and remove the four mounting screws (one in each corner of the car as seen in Figure ) attaching the body to the chassis.
-Once the screws are removed, gently lift the car body up and away from the chassis (see Figure ).
+To remove a caboose car body from its chassis, turn the car over and locate and remove the four mounting screws (as seen in Figure 19) attaching the body to the chassis.
+Once the screws are removed, gently lift the car body up and away from the chassis as seen in Figure 19.

-Figure XX: Removing the Superliner car body from its chassis.
+Figure 20: Removing the caboose car interior bulb.